Manciukic/postgres-gpuqo/README.md

 ## Documentation

 1. To compile and install Postgres with GPU optimization follow the [Installation Guide](INSTALLATION.md)
-2. To run an example query, experiments and plot the results follow the small [Tutorial](TUTORIAL.md).
+2. To run an example query, experiments and plot the results follow [Tutorial](TUTORIAL.md).
-3. Other documentation can be found under [DOCS.md](DOCS.md)
+3. Other documentation can be found under [DOCS.md](DOCS.md) and under `/scripts/databases` for each dataset
-4. Download Dataset generation scripts and queries: https://drive.google.com/file/d/1_iCxt1H0yIIcBDCMcobiPyyQ-BH0JduP/view?usp=sharing

-Contact us for access to .dump datasets

 ## Usage